mehmandarov/microbit-treasurehunt/README.md

 Pseudocode for the receiver beacon:
 1. Scan for packages on channel X (typically 1 to 7) and show signal strength.
+    - _(Optional)_ Use the LED ring to show spinning lights when you are receiving packages.
-2. If the signal strength is larger than `-65` print the message that is being transmitted on your micro:bit.
+3. If the signal strength is larger than `-65` print the message that is being transmitted on your micro:bit.
-3. The message you receive will tell you what to do.
+4. The message you receive will tell you what to do.
-4. Locate the sending beacon (yes, physically find it!) and do what you have been told in the previous step.
+5. Locate the sending beacon (yes, physically find it!) and do what you have been told in the previous step.
     - It can be something you need to do on the sending beacon.
     - It can be something you need to code on your receiver.